superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 Now that we have our datasets in place, let's turn to generating question - answer (ground-truth) pairs.

-### Generating question - answer (ground truth) pairs
+### Generating question-answer (ground truth) pairs - three different methods

 To make a set of questions that are clear, concise, and related to the information in the source documents, we need to use targeted snippets - selected because they contain relevant information.
+This selection is manual.

 We compare three methods of generating question-answer pairs.
 Our first two methods - T5 and OpenAI - are well-known and widely used.
 These are alternatives to our third method - RAGAS.
 T5 is cost free, but requires some manual effort. ~OpenAI lets you define prompts and questions on the basis of intended use.
 T5 and OpenAI provide a good comparison context for RAGAS.